deeprjs/deepr/README.md

       ]
     }
   ]
-});
+}
 ```

 ### Subscriptions

-We don't beleive that subscriptions should be included in the core specifications of Deepr.
+We don't believe that subscriptions should be included in the core specifications of Deepr.
 We acknowledge it is an important feature though, and it might come later as an extension.

 ## Implementation